-As another year unfolds, 2020 has been caught with catastrophic events that affected various sectors of our society.
-Due to the ongoing COVID-19 pandemic, the government and even the private sector paused momentarily until the current virus onslaught will clear our way.
+As another year unfolds, 2021 has been caught with catastrophic events that affected various sectors of our society.
+Due to the ongoing COVID-19 pandemic, and the rollout of vaccines eventually, the government and even the private sector paused momentarily until the virus onslaught will clear our way.
 Nevertheless, this doesn’t exempt us from our tax obligations.
 The least that we can do is to know how to prepare and submit for tax deductions that we are legally qualified for.

 April has arrived, and you may not notice this could pass swiftly before us with a blink of an eye while we are busy protecting ourselves while on lockdown.
 But you can make the process stress-free for yourself and make sure that you save money as well.

 Now, if you’re wondering what tax deductions you can qualify for, the following is a list of expenses that you should take into consideration for San Diego tax preparation.

 For now, we can’t afford to go to the hospital or avail of home care due to quarantine rules that might save us better than being exposed to hospitals that even front liners are suspected of potentially spreading the disease.
 Medical, including dental, expenses are a burden if we don’t have some buffer money to spend on them.
 The good news is you can qualify for medical expense deduction.
 If you refer to the Publication 502 of the IRS, you will see the full list of medical expenses that are deductible.
 This year, the 7.5% hasn’t changed.

 This amount equivalent to that percentage based on your gross income will be calculated accordingly.
 The following list is a snippet of what are included of the deductible payments covering medical and dental expenses:

 - Medical professional fees, which include doctors, dentists, psychiatrists, surgeons, and other professionals in the medical field

 - Hospital care